praveenprem/DynDNS/README.md

 ## Environment variables
 - `CF_token`: Cloudflare API Token
 - `Domain`: Domain name to use
-- `Hostname`: Subdomain of the Domain above to set the record
+- `Subdomain`: Subdomain of the Domain above to set the record
 - `CF_proxy_disabled`: If set this will disable the proxy feature of the Cloudflare. **Enabled by default**

 ```bash